capstone-projects-2024-fall/project-ai-study-rpg-game/documentation/docs/testing/backend-unit-testing.md

 ---
 sidebar_position: 1
 ---
-# Back end unit tests
+# Back End Unit Tests
 ### Overview
-This section outlines the unit tests for backend functionalities to ensure API endpoints, services, and database operations are working as expected.
+This section outlines the unit tests for Back End functionalities to ensure API endpoints, services, and database operations are working as expected.
 The tests focus on the following areas:

 1. **API Endpoints:** Validating requests and responses.
 2. **Database Operations:** Ensuring CRUD operations execute correctly.